 Cystoscopy To Check Bladder/Urethra

-A flexible Cystoscopy, or cystourethroscopy, enables your urologist to make a careful examination of the inside of your bladder and urethra.
-It is often used to identify obstructions in the bladder, diagnose tumors and look for any other abnormalities of the bladder and its lining.
+Flexible Cystoscopy, or cystourethroscopy, is a procedure that enables a urologist to view the inside of the bladder and urethra in great detail.
+It is commonly used to diagnose bladder tumors, identify obstruction of the bladder and look for any abnormalities of the bladder and its lining.

-The procedure usually takes less than 5 minutes and is done on an outpatient basis.
-You will need to empty your bladder and lie down on the examination table, before being given a local anesthetic.
-A thin, lit telescope called a cystoscope is inserted through the urethra into the bladder.
-Water or saline is instilled into the bladder through the cystoscope to dilate the passage.
-As the fluid fills the bladder, the bladder wall is stretched and your urologist is afforded a detailed view.
-If the tissue appears abnormal, a small biopsy can be taken through the cystoscope to be analyzed.
+The procedure is usually performed as an outpatient procedure in a urology clinic or treatment room.
+Prior to the procedure, the patient will need to empty their bladder and will then be positioned on an examination table.
+After administration of local anesthesia, a cystoscope is inserted through the urethra into the bladder.
+The cystoscope is a thin, lighted tube that is flexible Water or saline is then instilled into the bladder through the cystoscope to visualise and dilate the passage.
+As the fluid fills the bladder, the bladder wall is stretched thus allowing detailed viewing by the urologist.
+If any tissue in the bladder wall appears abnormal, a small sample can be removed through the cystoscope to be analyzed.
 Foreign bodies or stones can also be removed this way.